d9pouces/PolyArchiv/doc/source/configuration.rst

 the `-C` option.

-Each local repository defines a base folder and one or more data sources, all of them being defined in the `my-local-repo.local` file:
+Each collect point defines a base folder and one or more data sources, all of them being defined in the `my-local-repo.local` file:

   * directory with files,
   * MySQL or PostgreSQL database to dump,
   * Dovecot mails,
   * OpenLDAP database to dump.

-There are several kinds of local repositories:
+There are several kinds of collect points:

   * raw files,
-  * local git repository: after each backup, files that have been gathered from the different sources are added and locally commited.
+  * git repository: after each backup, files that have been gathered from the different sources are added and locally commited.
   * archive: all collected files are merged into a single .tar.(gz/bz2/xz) archive.

 There are also several kinds of remote repositories: